aholachek/bundle-wizard/README.md

 If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide the `--save` flag:

-This will save a folder called `bundle-wizard-visualization` to desktop:
+This will save a folder called `bundle-wizard-visualization` to your desktop directory:

 `npx bundle-wizard --save`